ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 When configuring the global fault handler in API Manager, it is now required to define and select a [fault handler policy](/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies/#add-api-manager-fault-handler-policies).

-### List of allowed HTTP methods for API Gateway CORS request
+### New methods added to the list of allowed HTTP methods CORS request

-Previously, API Gateway CORS request returned a list of allowed HTTP methods that included methods of Relative Paths configured to be resolved using Longest Path match where a CORS request path is a sub-path of the Relative Paths.
-Now, the list of allowed HTTP methods includes methods of the longest Relative Paths which are sub-paths of a CORS request path.
+[API Gateway CORS](/docs/apim_policydev/apigw_gw_instances/general_cors/) request returned a list of allowed HTTP methods that included methods of relative paths configured to be resolved using Longest Path match, where a CORS request path is a sub-path of the relative paths.
+Now, the list of allowed HTTP methods includes methods of the longest relative paths, which are sub-paths of a CORS request path.

 ## Deprecated features